ballardtj/ballardtj.github.io/_posts/2025-10-01-predict-turnover-workers-comp-claims-year-in-advance.md

   }
 </style>

-📊 How accurately can we predict turnover and workers' comp claims a year in advance?

 Turnover and workers' comp claims are costly for organisations and difficult experiences for employees.
 Knowing where risk is likely to emerge gives HR and Health & Safety teams a chance to proactively manage it.

 But how accurately can these outcomes be predicted in advance?